franciscovfonseca/Secure-Cloud-Configuration-Part-2/README.md

 <br>

-In the next Lab we're going to Capture our Stats after waiting another 24 hours ➜ now that our Environment has been Hardened and Secured.
+In the next Lab we're going to Capture our Stats after waiting another 24 hours ➜ now that our Environment has been Secured.

 We'll then compare that Data with the Events we had before.